bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- ![](images/image295.webp){width="6.0in" height="3.3711537620297465in"} -->

-The last one I\'m going to do, which we can actually add at the same time actually just do it here, image thumbnail, hit save.
-It probably is hard to tell on this screen, but a slight border came out along here around this picture, you can\'t see it, and there is a little bit of padding and as we re-size the screen, you can see it is still responsive.
+The last one I&apos;m going to do, which we can actually add at the same time actually just do it here, image thumbnail, hit save.
+It probably is hard to tell on this screen, but a slight border came out along here around this picture, you can&apos;t see it, and there is a little bit of padding and as we re-size the screen, you can see it is still responsive.
 Especially with that little red mark there, you can tell really well.
 Each one of these Bootstrap classes is really simple to implement.
-And the reason they\'re there is because it\'s something people do all the time, so why go to the hassle of writing your own code, if somebody else has already done it.
+And the reason they&apos;re there is because it&apos;s something people do all the time, so why go to the hassle of writing your own code, if somebody else has already done it.
 Well, we can see that there are reasons for doing that.
 Personally, I would have liked a much thicker border, so you all could have seen it.
-But in many cases, you\'re really happy with the defaults.
-Let\'s look at one more example.
+But in many cases, you&apos;re really happy with the defaults.
+Let&apos;s look at one more example.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 296.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->